guilload/guilload.github.io/_posts/2014-06-28-python-string-interning.md

 #### Fact 1: all length 0 and length 1 strings are interned

-Still in stringobject.c, we will take a look this time at these very interesting lines placed both in the functions `PyString_FromStringAndSize` and `PyString_FromString`:
+Still in stringobject.c, this time we will take a look at these interesting lines placed in both of the following functions `PyString_FromStringAndSize` and `PyString_FromString`:

 {% highlight C %}
 /* share short strings */